Class Information and dancewear

 Grade 1 - Grade 5

 More technical ballet training starts in Grade 1, but still encouraging an enjoyment of dance and sense of performance.
-The new RAD Grade 1 to 3 Syllabus which was launched in January 2012, inspires the children to want to dance with it's wonderful orchestrated music.
+The RAD Grade 1 to 3 Syllabus which was launched in 2012, inspires the children to want to dance with it's wonderful orchestrated music.
 By encouraging the feeling of the steps before learning the classical technique, pupils gain strength and fitness.
 Character dancing is also taught from Grade 1.
 This is a theatrical version of national dancing from Hungary, Russia and Poland and a more advanced level of this work can be seen in the ballet classics such as Sleeping Beauty, Coppelia and Swan Lake.
-The new Grade 4 and 5 syllabii were launched in January 2014 and the new work continues to inspire and challange our dancers with exciting music and more complex exercises and dances, encouraging a feeling of movement while dancing and a sense of performance.
+The Grade 4 and 5 syllabii were launched in 2014 and the new work continues to inspire and challange our dancers with exciting music and more complex exercises and dances, encouraging a feeling of movement while dancing and a sense of performance.

 Each grade builds on the achievements of the previous one and by Grade 5 pupils should be technically competent, increasingly self confident and enjoying the freedom that a love of dance can bring.